John Taylor High School

 If the total number of preferences for admission to school exceeds the published admission number (PAN), the following order of priority is used to allocate the available places.
 If there is oversubscription within a criterion and all children within that criterion cannot be admitted within the PAN of 240, places will be allocated in accordance with the remaining criteria.

 For example, if all children within criterion 3 cannot be accommodated, children within this criterion will be prioritised in accordance with criterion 4 (children of staff) and 5 (distance).
-In accordance with legislation, children who have a statutory statement of special educational need or education, health and care plan, that names John Taylor High School, must be admitted.
+In accordance with legislation, children who have an education, health and care plan, that names John Taylor High School, must be admitted.

-4. Children of John Taylor High School employees in either or both of the following circumstances:
+- Children whose parents are employed by JTMAT to work at John Taylor High School in either or both of the following circumstances:

 and/or